digideskio/meteor-blast/README.md

 ```
 public
+  └─── docs
   └─── images
 ```

 The `public` subfolder is available to the server and the client, but acts like the `private` subfolder in that it does not get loaded and pushed to the client.
 This is a good place for static assets like images.
+Currently, the docs subfolder contains the `HISTORY.md` file which breaks down the version history for the project.
+The `TODO.md` and `ISSUES.md` are also here.
+These are in the public folder because they are currently being served to the help area of the chat room.

 #### `server` subfolder